-The College does not discriminate on the basis of race, color, national or ethnic origin, or gender in the administration of its educational policies, admission policies, scholarship and loan programs, or any other programs and activities, and complies with applicable nondiscrimination laws.
+The College does not discriminate on the basis of race, color, national or ethnic origin, or gender in the administration of its educational policies, admission policies, scholarship and loan programs, or any other programs and activities, and complies with applicable nondiscrimination laws

 Spurgeon College offers Bachelor's and Associate's degree programs.
-The Associate of Arts, Biblical Studies; the Associate of Divinity; Bachelor of Arts; Christian Ministry (BACM) degree; Bachelor of Arts; Business Leadership (BABL) degree; Bachelor of Arts; Interdisciplinary Studies (BAID) degree; and, Bachelor of Arts, Biblical Studies (BABS) can be taken entirely online.
+The Associate of Arts, Biblical Studies; the Associate of Divinity; Bachelor of Arts; Christian Ministry (BACM) degree; Bachelor of Arts; Business Leadership (BABL) degree; Bachelor of Arts; Interdisciplinary Studies (BAID) degree; Bachelor of Arts, Biblical Studies (BABS); and Bachelor of Arts, Biblical Counseling (BABC) can be taken entirely online.
 These programs provide Biblical, theological, and ministry training to people who feel called to continue serving Christ in their current locale.